15 Types of Bees in Georgia

 These are typically solitary bees that do not live in colonies or hives but can often be found nesting under rotting leaves or rocks.

 The average life cycle for this type of bee is about one month.
-These types of bees in Georgia are best known for their ability to create intricate patterns on flowers like rose bushes and honeysuckle vines.
+These bees in Georgia are best known for their ability to create intricate patterns on flowers like rose bushes and honeysuckle vines.

 When it comes time to hibernate, these bees will find holes in wood where they will curl up and remain dormant until spring.

-Female bicolored striped sweat bees can sting humans but rarely unless the individual threatens them directly.
+Female bicolored striped sweat bees can sting humans, but rarely unless the individual threatens them directly.
 Males cannot sting at all, so it is usually better if you don’t try to swat them if you see them near your house.

 12. Modest Masked Bee